Spacetime Engineering Research Team

 Outline

-Clocks have served as a tool to share time, based on universal periodic phenomena; humankind relied upon the rotation of the earth from antiquity.
+Clocks have been a tool for sharing time based on universal periodic phenomena; humankind has relied upon the earth's rotation since antiquity.
 The radiation from an atom provides us with far more accurate periodicity.
-The state-of-the-art atomic clocks sense the relativistic space-time curved by gravity, which reveal the difficulty of sharing time with others.
-Moreover, such clocks may be used to investigate the constancy of fundamental constants, where the foundation of the atomic clocks is anchored.
+State-of-the-art atomic clocks sense the relativistic space-time curved by gravity, which reveals the difficulty of sharing time with others.
+Moreover, such clocks may be used to investigate the constancy of fundamental constants upon which their operation is based.

 Fields